jack-driscoll/jack-driscoll.github.io/_posts/2025-07-11-ubiquiti-xm.md

 460/11 and 38ms, with no jitter (variability in ping) test results.
 Also, the summary icons have nonsense numbers, for some reason (89/213??).
 This is at 5:30AM, though, once more people are actively communicating, collisions and retransmissions are going to go up and increase those numbers.
 Ok, now I have an IP address conflict - I have two Networks with a **192.168.1.0/24** subnet and while it may **somehow work**, it really shouldn't, because which network do you send packets destined for that subnet to?

 Let's take a look at our more coherent AirView.
 I'm guessing we have a 40MHz at 5770, a 20MHz at 5780 and then it gets kind of hard to read.
-They'll always extend out slightly past their actual bandwidth - it looks like a plateau with little angles toward the bottom (depending on the technology used).
-I'm going to wait for it to come back (change out of Spectrum Analyzer mode) and then check to see what's visible again.
+They'll always extend out slightly past their actual bandwidth - it looks like a plateau with little angles toward the bottom (depending on the technology used).[^1]  I'm going to wait for it to come back (change out of Spectrum Analyzer mode) and then check to see what's visible again.
 Right now, we're in **auto 20/40MHz**, so we can see both 20 and 40 MHz networks by SSID, but not 10 or 80 MHz networks (or any of the other weird channel widths ubiquiti offers; obviously we can see their emissions in the Spectrum Analyzer, though).
 Let's take a look:

 ![5785 and 5220 center channels](/images/ubiquiti/site_survey_1.png)